The set splittability problem: -Splittability criteria and characterizations

 \begin{proof} Let $S$ be a set witnessing that $\{t_i\}$ is achievable.
 Then

 By hypothesis, $m_x$ is divisible by $m$ for all $x$, so the right-hand side is also divisible by $m$. \end{proof}

 Since $\B$ is $p$-splittable if and only if the target sequence $t_i = \nint{p|B_i|}$ is achievable, the contrapositive of Lemma~\ref{lem:parity} provides a useful condition for showing that certain collections are not $p$-splittable.
-While the converse of Lemma~\ref{lem:parity} is false in general, we do have the following partial converse.
+The converse of Lemma~\ref{lem:parity} is false in general: for a counterexample, take $\B = \{ \{1,2,3\}, \{1,4,6\}, \{2,5,6\}, \{3,4,5\} \}$.
+The multiplicity of every element of $\bigcup\B$ is 2, which divides the sum of the elements of the target sequence $\{3,3,3,1\}$; however, any set that contains all three elements of three of the sets in $\B$ contains all elements of $\bigcup\B$, so $\{3,3,3,1\}$ is not achievable.
+Despite this, the converse of Lemma~\ref{lem:parity} does hold in the following very special case.

 \begin{lem} Let $\B = \{B_1,\ldots, B_n\}$ be a collection such that for all $x \in \bigcup \B$, $m_x = n-1$.
 If $\sum \nint{p|B_i|}$ is divisible by $n-1$, then $\B$ is $p$-splittable. \end{lem}